CSCfi/csc-user-guide/docs/support/tutorials/lue.md

 smaller subfolders where you think you might have a lot of files or data which could possibly be moved/compressed/removed.
 By default the tool will only fetch size data for 30mins before quitting.

 ## Short prelude

 Lue is a tool to which show the amount of data and number of files for a given folder on the parallel filesystem.

 The main point is being significantly faster that standard tools like `stat` or `du` (these being slow to the point of unfeasibility on a bad day) while being nicer to the file system.
-This however comes with a loss in accuracy:
+This however comes with a possible loss in accuracy:

 A secondary point is presenting the result in a fairly understandable way, instead of the user themselves having to script something based on raw `du` output.